Pedestrian Access & Mobility Plan (PAMP)

 Overview

-Council has a Pedestrian Access and Mobility Plan (PAMP).
-The PAMP provides the strategy, ranking methodology, and mapping to support the expansion of paths, pedestrian crossings and bicycle infrastructure across the City.
-The purpose of the Plan is to:
+Council has a Pedestrian Access and Mobility Plan, also known as a 'PAMP'.
+The PAMP provides the strategy, ranking methodology, and mapping to support the expansion of paths, pedestrian crossings and bicycle infrastructure across the city.

-The PAMP was originally adopted in 2002 (Nowra Bomaderry, Milton Ulladulla, and Bay & Basin areas) and 2005 (all other suburb and village areas to complete the strategy for the City).
+The PAMP was originally adopted in 2002 (Nowra Bomaderry, Milton Ulladulla, and Bay and Basin areas) and 2005 (all other suburb and village areas to complete the strategy for the city).

 The community were originally invited to nominate projects for consideration, and to also comment on criteria which would then allow all projects to be ranked city wide.
 Projects were then mapped and ranked against the adopted criteria, and the PAMP documents were placed on exhibition before adoption.